5 min read

 Leadership Skills Example 1 - Emotional Intelligence - Vulnerability

-The sales team leader, known for their charismatic and confident leadership style, failed to meet their quarterly sales target, leading to a financial loss for the company that quarter.
+The sales team leader, known for their confident and charismatic leadership style, failed to meet their quarterly sales target, leading to a financial loss for the company that quarter.
 Instead of giving excuses, blaming their sales reps, or pointing to a weaker economy, the sales leader decides to own the results and does so with vulnerability.

 During the all-hands meeting, the sales leader stands before the company and openly acknowledges that they’ve fallen short of their sales target.
 They admit their shortcomings, disappointment, frustration, and how they will learn and change from this situation.
 In this moment, they showed the company they are not immune to setbacks and that they, too, can fall short and make mistakes.